 W. Va.
 Code § 29-21-5 authorizes the agency's Executive Director to promulgate legislative rules.
-The agency promulgated the legislative rule codified in Title 89, Series I, of the Code of State Regulations, 89CSRI, entitled Payment of Fees and Reimbursement of Expenses of Court-appointed Attorneys.
+The agency promulgated the legislative rule codified in Title 89, Series 1, of the Code of State Regulations, 89CSR1, entitled Payment of Fees and Reimbursement of Expenses of Court-appointed Attorneys.

-The agency is responsible for maintaining a system by which legal counsel is provided to indigent defendants in criminal and related proceedings, thus fulfilling the State of West Virginia's constitutional obligation under the Sixth and Fourteenth Amendments to the United States Constitution and Section 14 of Article III of the West Virginia Constitution.
-The agency is also responsible for the compensation of legal services provided to children and indigent parents in child abuse and neglect proceedings.
+The agency administers and maintains a system by which legal counsel is provided to indigent defendants in criminal and related proceedings, thus fulfilling the State of West Virginia's constitutional obligation under the Sixth and Fourteenth Amendments to the United States Constitution and Section 14 of Article III of the West Virginia Constitution.
+The agency also compensates the providers of legal and other services to children and indigent parents in child abuse and neglect proceedings.

 The agency has 32 positions.
 One vacancy exists in the agency's Office of Legal Representation.
 One vacancy exists in the Public Defender Resource Center.
 One vacancy exists for a position funded by the Title IV-E payments.
+Currently, three vacancies exist in the Appointed Counsel Services due to the retirement of the Chief Financial Officer.
 Candidates for each of these vacancies are actively being sought.

 The agency is organized into three divisions: an Administrative Division, a Policy Division, and an Office of Legal Representation.
 The Administrative Division is overseen by the Chief Operating Officer and encompasses the Appointed Counsel Services group and the human resources function.
 Appointed Counsel Services is staffed by one director and four processors.
 The Policy Division encompasses the Chief Executive Officer, the Chief Process Officer, the Chief Financial Officer, and a Coordinator of Programs.
 Within the Policy Division are (i) the Financial Division which includes the auditor of the voucher processing function and the office manager; (ii) the Criminal Law Research Center, which is staffed by a coordinator; and (iii) the Public Defender Corporation Resource Center which is staffed by an administrative assistant and a coordinator.
-The Office of Legal Representation includes (i) the Appellate Advocacy Division which is staffed by four appellate attorneys, one paralegal, and one secretary; and (ii) the Habeas Corpus Division which is staffed by four attorneys, one paralegal, and one investigator.
-The Appellate Advocacy Division and Habeas Corpus Division share one administrative assistant.
+The Office of Legal Representation includes (i) the Appellate Advocacy Division which is staffed by four appellate attorneys, one paralegal, and one secretary; and (ii) the Habeas Corpus Division which is staffed by three attorneys, one paralegal, and one investigator.
 Additionally, one position was created that is funded with payments received under Title IV-E of the Social Security Act.
 The position is a coordinator who assists with the development of programs for which the payments can be expended.
 The position will be eliminated if payments under Title IV-E end.